Cedric Badolo: Spartak Trnava

+Badolo played his first European game for Spartak in a 1:0 loss at home in the first round of qualification to the Europa League against BK Häcken.
+He came on as substitute in the 71” minute.
+He scored a goal from outside of the box, however the goal was disallowed due to an offside in the build up.

 International career

 Badolo received his first national team nomination from Oscar Barro in March 2022, ahead of friendly fixtures against Kosovo and Belgium.
-He debuted on 24 March 2022 at Fadil Vokrri Stadium, coming on as a second half substitute against Kosovo, with the score at 3-0 for the European team.
-Following his replacement of Bryan Dabo after 63 minutes of play, Badolo witnessed two further goals by Kosovo, through Milot Rashica and Toni Domgjoni within some ten minutes of his arrival, to seal the 5-0 defeat.
+He debuted on 24 March 2022 at Fadil Vokrri Stadium, coming on as a second-half substitute against Kosovo, with the score at 3-0 for the European team.
+Following his replacement of Bryan Dabo after 63 minutes of play, Badolo witnessed two further goals by Kosovo, through Milot Rashica and Toni Domgjoni within some ten minutes of his arrival, to seal the 5–0 defeat.
 At home, the result was described as 'sinking' and was partly attributed to forced absences.

-Days later, on 29 March 2022, Badolo similarly appeared as a second half substitute at Constant Vanden Stock Stadium during a match against Belgium.
-As he replaced Cyrille Bayala less than an hour into the match, The Stallions were trailing 2-0.
-While on pitch, Badolo witnessed Christian Benteke's goal, which sealed the score line of the match at 3-0.
+Days later, on 29 March 2022, Badolo similarly appeared as a second-half substitute at Constant Vanden Stock Stadium during a match against Belgium.
+As he replaced Cyrille Bayala less than an hour into the match, The Stallions were trailing 2–0.
+While on pitch, Badolo witnessed Christian Benteke's goal, which sealed the score line of the match at 3–0.